“A diagnosis of stage 4 bowel cancer doesn’t have to be the end of your life, it can be the reason to start living it”

 Obviously, I’m aiming to live longer than that but I’ve drawn up a bucket list and am making the most of my time by enjoying ticking things off the list with my friends and family.

-I’m proud to represent Beating Bowel Cancer as a Patient Voice, Forum Moderator, campaigner and fundraiser, and to support the Association of Coloproctologists of Great Britain and Ireland as an Expert Patient.”
+I’m proud to represent Bowel Cancer UK as a Patient Voice, Forum Moderator, campaigner and fundraiser, and to support the Association of Coloproctologists of Great Britain and Ireland as an Expert Patient.”

 In 2016 Steve received the Beating Bowel Cancer Annual Achievement Award, the citation was